 - How To Succeed In Marketing With Facebook

-Social Entrepreneurship has a bigger implication on our society, on our life.
-Both traditional and social business ideas emerge out of the social needs, but there is a motivational difference with social entrepreneurship ideas.
+Social Entrepreneurship has a bigger implication on our society, in our life.
+Both traditional and social business ideas emerge out of social needs, but there is a motivational difference with social entrepreneurship ideas.
 Traditional business ideas are driven by a solo motive i.e. monetary profitability.
-Whereas social entrepreneurship ideas focus on multiple bottom line business practices that lead to economical as well as social and environmental profitability.
+Whereas social entrepreneurship ideas focus on multiple bottom-line business practices that lead to economic as well as social and environmental profitability.

 Social Enterprise Ideas